Clear visuals with as little text as possible

 "Because visual codings are in essence ambiguous, effective slides almost always include some text: the message itself, stated as a short sentence (thus including a verb).
 Beyond this text statement, the message should be developed as visually as possible...."

 I have said it repeatedly, as have many others before me: slides (if you use them at all) should be as visual as possible.
 The words come out of your mouth.
 An important on-screen word or two, or short declarative sentence placed near the image is sometimes helpful.
 But bulleted lists are almost never preferable; and they certainly need not be the default slide format as they are today in both Microsoft's PowerPoint and Apple's Keynote.

 There are myriad ways you can use text along with images.
-Here are just five slides from a presentation I made a few weeks ago.
-These five visuals represent about 60-90 seconds perhaps.
+Below are just five slides from a talk I gave on blogging in 2006.
+These five visuals represent about 60-90 seconds.
 The first three slides appeared for a total of about 10-15 seconds; the Microsoft slide was on screen longer as I explained the difference between a company's website and a blogger's website who also happens to work for that same company.
-Later, I went on to explain what a "good blog" is covering such areas as the importance of updating regularly (using the shark analogy, one often used).
+Later, I went on to explain what a "good blog" is covering, such areas as the importance of updating regularly (using the shark analogy, one often used).